 Are online classes self-paced or scheduled?

 The online classes in the PPDPT program have a specific start and stop date along with due dates for assignments.
 The PPDPT program courses are not self paced.

 Can I start online classes at anytime?

-Students can start classes at the beginning of any module.
+Students can start classes at the beginning of any session.
 See our course calendar for module start dates.